These are super easy DIY candy bar wrappers that are a great Father’s Day craft for kids to make if their dad is a chocolate lover like ours is!

-This year, we spiced it up a bit with a little [and easy] wrapper that says “I love you” and “Dad”.
+This year, we spiced it up a bit with an easy little wrapper that says “I love you” and “Dad.”

-I cut pieces of paper [the boys chose orange] to fit our candy bars.
-Pretty simple, just a single piece of paper that wraps around the candy bar [but not like you’re wrapping a present, just a sleeve].
+I cut pieces of paper (the boys chose orange) to fit our candy bars.
+Pretty simple, just a single piece of paper that wraps around the candy bar.
+It’s not like you’re wrapping a present, just a sleeve.

 And I wrote the boys’ messages on the top part of the wrapper.

-But I really want to be able to at least read what this said for Father’s Day.
-So I just removed some of the ‘stray’ confetti pieces to make it legible.
+But I really want to be able to at least read what their DIY candy bar wrappers said for Father’s Day.
+So I removed some of the ‘stray’ confetti pieces, just to make it legible.

-Once they dried, I wrapped them around their candy bars [secured with a piece of tape].
+Once they dried, I wrapped them around their candy bars and secured the DIY candy bar wrappers with a piece of tape.

-Dad and Grandpas will surely love them, right?
+Dad and Grandpas will surely love how extra sweet their treats will be with these DIY candy bar wrappers, right?

-Click the image below to see 8 Father’s Day Crafts for kids to make Dad this year:
+8 Father’s Day Crafts for kids to make Dad this year!